A home with he(art).

 Contributing to Celia and Derek’s sanctuary is their collection of art.
 From boldly coloured abstract works to smaller-scale ceramics made by Derek’s daughter Isabella there’s a patchwork of colours and forms that speaks to their creativity.
 In addition to some of Celia’s own work throughout the home, much of it has been collected over the years.
 “We are fortunate that we have been able to collect many artworks from dear friends and colleagues over time.
 We never specifically looked for a particular piece for a specific place.
 It was very organic, and somewhat eclectic too, which is fun.”

-Whilst letting go the home has been bittersweet, the timing feels right, they share.
+Whilst letting go has been bittersweet, the timing feels right.
 Derek and Celia have left a canvas with legacy and charm – now ready to be reimagined by the home’s new owners.
 Just not before one last look around.